Haute Couture Dress inspired by Restauration

 The question is also, what does happen with clothes if they aren’t trend anymore???

 And you keep seeing collections with technically modified materials.

 These could be upcycled.

 There are more and more Designer trying to break the throwaway- mentality.

-For example, the swiss fashion label „Freitag“ they is making pockets of lorry tarp.
+For example, the Swiss fashion label „Freitag“ they are making pockets of lorry tarp.

 But upcycling solves only one part of the problem.
-It’s about managing resources differently, industrial material flow and most of all our consuming behaviour.
+It’s about managing resources differently, industrial material flow and most of all our consuming behavior.